-At September 30, 2009, there was approximately \$1.1 million of total unrecognized compensation expense related to unvested stock options.
-This expense is expected to be recognized over a weighted average period of approximately 3.4 years.
+At December 31, 2009, there was approximately \$982,000 of total unrecognized compensation expense related to unvested stock options.
+This expense is expected to be recognized over a weighted average period of approximately 3.2 years.
 If there are any modifications or cancellations of the underlying unvested stock options, we may be required to accelerate, increase or cancel any remaining unearned stock-based compensation expense.
 Future stock-based compensation expense and unearned stock-based compensation will increase to the extent that we issue additional stock options or other stock-based awards.

-10. Business Segment Information
+11. Business Segment Information

 We currently operate in three reportable segments: Roadway Sensors, Vehicle Sensors and Transportation Systems.
 The Roadway Sensors segment includes our Vantage and VersiCam vehicle detection systems for traffic intersection control, incident detection and certain highway traffic data collection applications.
+This segment also includes our Pico compact video detection system, which was designed primarily to respond to international video detection needs.
 The Vehicle Sensors segment includes our lane departure warning products and is comprised of all of our activities related to vehicle safety.
 The Transportation Systems segment includes transportation engineering and consulting services and the development of transportation management and traveler information systems for the ITS industry.
 The accounting policies of the reportable segments are the same as those described in the summary of significant accounting policies.
-Certain corporate expenses, including interest and amortization of certain intangible assets, are not allocated to the segments.
+Certain corporate expenses, including interest and amortization of intangible assets, are not allocated to the segments.
 The reportable segments are each managed separately because they manufacture and distribute distinct products or provide services with different processes.
 All segment revenues are derived from external customers.

-The following table sets forth selected unaudited financial information for our reportable segments for the three and six months ended September 30, 2009 and 2008:
+The following table sets forth selected unaudited financial information for our reportable segments for the three and nine months ended December 31, 2009 and 2008: